Les Allen: Tottenham Hotspur

 Allen joined Tottenham Hotspur in December 1959 as part exchange for Johnny Brooks.
 He scored twice in his debut game for Spurs against Newcastle, and five against Crewe Alexandra in the 1959–60 FA Cup tie a few weeks later that ended 13–2, which is the highest scoring FA Cup tie of the 20th century, and the club's record win.

-He was a key member of Tottenham's double winning side of 1960–61, forming a lethal goalscoring partnership with Bobby Smith.
+Allen was a key member of Tottenham's double winning side of 1960–61, forming a lethal goalscoring partnership with Bobby Smith.
 He scored 23 goals in the league that season, and four in the cups.
 In all, he scored 47 goals in 119 league appearances for the club, and 61 goals in all appearances (134). but struggled to retain his place following the arrival of Jimmy Greaves, and had to compete with Bobby Smith for the centre-forward spot.

 Allen earned an England call-up in February 1961 where he earned one cap for England Under 23s against Wales.